Updated August 31, 2021

 Homebuyers, especially first-timers, may not be privy to the buyer-broker agreement, but it’s a valuable tool and an extra protective measure for the buyer and the agent.

 This document establishes an agreement between the buyer and the broker, or the real estate agent’s supervisor, independent of the agent.
 It also outlines the agent’s scope and responsibilities to the buyer and gives the buyer the option to switch agents if you choose to.
-And it includes all the other details of the professional buyer-agent relationship, like the agent’s fees and commission, working timeline, and so on.
+And it includes all the other details of the professional buyer-agent relationship, like the agent’s fees and commission, and a working timeline.

 And voila!
-This step-by-step guide to finding a real estate agent will eventually lead you to the home of your dreams.
+This step-by-step guide on how to pick a real estate agent should eventually lead you to the home of your dreams.
 But keep in mind your work isn’t completely done.

 Header Image Source: (Pixabay / Pexels)